b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 ### The Moral of the Story
 > ***60** And ==thus we see== the end of him who perverteth the ways of the Lord; and thus we see that the ==devil== will not support his children at the last day, but doth speedily drag them down to hell.*

 The...
 The *devil*??
 Bitch, how many prophets has God let die?
-Abinadi?
-Which party in this universe of duality refused to give Korihor shelter and sustenance?
+Which party in this dualistic universe refused to save Abinadi from being burned alive?
+Which side was willing to give Korihor shelter and sustenance?
 The group of unembodied evil spirits, or those with physical forms who could provide food but were told not to because Alma got his feelings hurt?

 This verse does not describe the God I had been taught about in my time as a practicing Mormon.